MolecularMatch/docker-mm-elasticsearch/README.md

 # mm-docker-elasticsearch
-Run the elasticsearch server with kopf, aws, and bigdesk plugins
+Run the elasticsearch server with kopf, aws, and bigdesk plugins Also configure the es server to publish its ip based on the aws local_ip so that ec2 discovery works properly

 *Example run
 docker run -p 9200:9200 -p 9300:9300 rsmith/docker-mm-elasticsearch